-Foldable locks are more compact than U-locks but also feature more moving parts, which can result in more potential fault points.
-However, some of these foldable locks certainly prove their worth and this offering from ABUS is one of them.
+Foldable security locks are more compact than U-locks but also feature more moving parts.
+This can result in more potential fault points.
+However, some of these foldable locks certainly prove their worth and this ABUS bike lock is a good example.
 For the absolute best security, I would still recommend a U-lock to ensure the highest level of protection.
 However, since they are not always practical for every type of cyclist, folding locks can be useful.

 If a U-lock doesn’t fit in your bag or attach easily to your bike and you need something more compact then this foldable lock is definitely the next best option.
 The ABUS Bordo Granit X-Plus 6500 consists of six hardened steel bars coated in protective silicon and connected via special rivets that are practically unbreakable.

-With this comes the X-plus precision disc cylinder which is pick and drill resistant and comes with two stainless steel keys and an LED fob to help you see when unlocking in the dark.
+With this comes the X-plus precision locking mechanism that is pick and drill resistant.
+It features two stainless steel keys and an LED fob to help you see when unlocking in the dark.